Justin-DynamicD/rancher_rke_hashitools/README.md

 ## Tested Kubernetes network plugins

-Some of these are not supported in Azure, despite being available in kubespray.
-Marked where known.
+Some of these are not supported in Azure, despite being available in kubespray.  updating as discovered.

 |         |        RHEL 7      |       CentOS 7     |  Ubuntu LTS 18.04  |  Ubuntu LTS 16.04  |       Debian 9     |
 |---------|:------------------:|:------------------:|:------------------:|:------------------:|:------------------:|